Please review the CRT Program Overview and Review Criteria document for background and review criteria for CRT proposals.

 Overview of the CRT Letter of Intent process

 The CRT proposal process has two stages.
 The first stage consists of a Letter of Intent (LOI) that details the proposed research and research team and includes summaries of HQP training and communications and dissemination.
 The deadline for CRT LOI is April 30 of each year.
+Due to the COVID-19 pandemic, the deadline in 2020 has been extended until June 15.
 The second stage is the submission of a full proposal for those teams with successful LOIs.

 LOIs are adjudicated by the CANSSI Scientific Advisory Committee which is provided with external reviews.
 Decisions on LOI teams that are invited to prepare full proposals are made in August.

 The LOI is a critical stage in the application process.
 Only teams with LOIs demonstrating clear potential for eventual success in the proposal competition will be invited to submit a full application.
 In the LOI, it is important that the novelty and impact of the proposed research be made clear to reviewers.

 The schedule for the CRT competition is given below.